beyondstorage/specs/rfcs/47-additional-error-specification.md

   - If we have too many levels, the users may use too general or too specific errors.
 We should provide proper granularity.
 The proposal's granularity can be described as:
     - Top-level errors decide which component the errors belong to.
     - Wrapped errors are specific.
 There isn't a more specific error type.
-    - If some wrapped errors can be grouped together, their `Unwrap` will return a sentinel error representing the category.
+    - If some wrapped errors can be grouped together, their `Unwrap` will return an error code representing the category.
 - Provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.

+In this design, every error `struct` has an error code, or conversely, an error code can have 0, 1 or more error `struct`s.
+- error code represents `What` -> only a label to explain why the error happened
+- error struct represents `Why` -> carrying context info to explain why the error happened

+If a user just wants to know what error happened and doesn't care about why and related context, he can just use `errors.Is` to check error codes without using `errors.As`.
 ### Alternative 1: Single Top-level Error and Multiple Middle-level Errors

 We can provide a single top-level `Error` type as below, and old top-level errors are turned into middle-level errors.